gustavopsantos/Reflex/README.md

 ### Installing Bindings

-Create a Installer to install your bindings in the project context, and remember to add this component in the ProjectContext prefab, and reference it in the Installers list of the ProjectContext.
-See [ProjectContext.prefab](Assets/Reflex.GettingStarted/Resources/ProjectContext.prefab).
+Create your IInstaller implementation to install your bindings in the desired context (eg. ProjectContext or SceneContext), and remember to attach this component directly or as a child of your context prefab.
+See [SceneContext](Assets/Reflex.Sample/Reflex.Sample.unity) gameobject for reference.

 ```csharp
 public class ProjectInstaller : MonoBehaviour, IInstaller